aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 >
 > I hereby...

 The question here: how you can create 50 emails from 1 single Mustache template?
-To answer that, you need to perform a mail merge with regions to fill the curly braces for placeholders in the template with actual data and generate an output document.
+To answer that, you need to perform a Mail Merge with regions to fill the curly braces for placeholders in the template with actual data and generate an output document.

 <img src="mustache-template.png" alt="mustache_template_aspose_words_java" style="width:650px"/>